Today I

 I look out from my second story window over the field of grass that still needs cutting.
 There in the new dew of morning is the path your footsteps made earlier.
 I smile at the surprise of them up from a place I cannot see from here, from behind the apple trees fenced against the deer passed the end of summer yellow leaves of the squash on around the patch of leafless tomato plants still holding a handful of lush red fruit.
 The prints are steady and evenly paced.
 No dull matted down moment in the glistening moisture where you might have stopped and turned a bit to wonder about coyotes or seen a deer, statue still.
 I climb back into bed imagining you with your head down your steps with single purpose making your way to the coffee at the other side of the door.
 I breathe deep — glad I put off mowing.

+It had bold red ink, bloody red, angry red.
+It felt good in my grip.
 I finally had my own checkbook But I'd been taught that if you write A check on Sunday with red ink The bank won't cash it.
 And, having given up any notion of God, Sunday was the day I paid bills.
 I shoved the Bic into the discard drawer.
 The search went on for about a year, Through tears and hate filled words And a resolved sense of my Self.
 When it was over, I Felt a small trace of contentment That at last the pen I held was the perfect one.
 I don't remember now What kind it was, but I remember what all Those pens had in common.
 On every scrap of paper, and on the edges of newspapers, On the fronts of magazines and the backs of grocery lists I practiced my name.